 Whilst carrying out their work experience placements students study a work related qualification at an appropriate level.
 These qualifications underpin the placements by giving students a theoretical understanding of work place skills which are transferable to many aspects of life.

 Careers education across school is also addressed through embedded topics and themes.
-Vocational learning in 14-19 department includes horticulture, cooking and woodwork.
+Vocational learning includes horticulture, cooking and woodwork.
 Community visits enable students to observe a wide range of job roles being carried out and also to visit places where their peers work e.g. a trip to view the shop window that was dressed by a Fox Hollies student on work experience or a trip to a café where a student is working.

 Careers and Transition